 “The family is where children discover how to be human.
-It’s where they learn how to respect and love other people.. where they discover their place in a family story larger than themselves.” -Archbishop Charles Chaput
+It’s where they learn how to respect and love other people.. where they discover their place in a family story larger than themselves.”

 We meet parents all the time who tell us, “My kids don’t get along!” and our response is, “Of course they don’t get along.
 That is kind of what your job is as parents.
-To teach them how to live in peace with other people and they practice this on their siblings.”
+To teach them how to live in peace with other people and they practice this with their siblings.”
 Family is the training ground for life.
 This is where children learn how to be human – to fight, to forgive, to share, to live in community.
 Parents must be the stewards of the culture of the family and part of that culture is the relationship between brothers and sisters.
 The greatest gift a parent can give their child is a brother or sister – but that is just a starting point.
 We parents also need to intentionally work to teach those brothers and sisters to love each other.
 Because strong sibling relationships are one of life’s greatest joys.
 Listen in as we discuss this essential topic for parents.